natcap/invest.users-guide/source/fisheries.rst

 Sample Models
 -------------

-Four sample models are included with the InVEST Fishery model, but it is expected that the user will customize the model to suit their own species or region as needed.
+Four sample models are included with the InVEST Fisheries model, but it is expected that the user will customize the model to suit their own species or region as needed.
 The following sections provide guidance on how to customize the model, and give examples from the four sample models.
 The four sample models exist as parameter sets the user can input to the InVEST model.
 For more information on the parameterization of the Dungeness crab model, as well as an application of the model, see Toft et al. 2013.
 For the Lobster model used in the Belize case study, see Arkema et al. in review and Toft et al. in prep.

 Guidance
 --------